Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 Final Thoughts

-Raised toilet seats are a life saver for elderly seniors who have difficulty using regular toilet seats.
+Raised toilet seats are a lifesaver for elderly seniors who have difficulty using regular toilet seats.
 Increasing the height of the toilet seat decreases the effort they have to put into sitting and standing while toileting.

 The best raised toilet seats for seniors and the elderly are ones that attach directly to the toilet or have four legs to provide the most stability while they are used.